Dr Mark’s The Meaning in a Nutshell

 The novel also has much to say about poverty and inequality, and the social injustices believed to result from these conditions.
 Those at the bottom of society, the peasants, the working class, and the underclass, appear to be caught in a poverty trap of no fault of their own, which sees them work hard all their lives and have little to show for it.

 The novel is also anti-religious, showing Christianity to be the faith and legitimating ideology of an oppressive ruling class, as well as being the source of prejudice and superstition among ordinary folk.
-Consequently it appears to work against the proper administration of justice and expressions of compassion to those who deserve it.
+Consequently it appears to work against the proper administration of justice and expressions of compassion towards those who deserve it.
 Notably, the most decent religious figure, The Reverend Toti, is shown to break with the standard religious practices expected of him by those in authority; while the most irreligious character, Natan, is depicted as a man of science and as a herbalist healer whose remedies are effective and valued in the community.

 As well as being a historical novel, it is also a romance novel and crime thriller, dimensions that give it much of its entertainment value.
 In addition, it is also a postmodern novel in that in her quest for believability the novelist deliberately blurred the standard distinctions between fiction and nonfiction.
 She also challenged several literary conventions, such as by alternating between a first person and third person narrative.
-The novel also shares the postmodern fascination with social divisions along the lines of race, ethnicity, class and gender, which, in the case of this novel, focussed on divisions of class and gender and the inequality and injustices clustered around them.
+The novel also shares the postmodern fascination with social divisions along the lines of race, ethnicity, class and gender, which, in the case of this novel, focused on divisions of class and gender and the inequality and injustices clustered around them.

-© Mark Lopez 2018-2019 ALL RIGHTS RESERVED.
+© Mark Lopez 2019 ALL RIGHTS RESERVED.

-Student and Teacher Resources by Dr Mark Lopez
+Student Resources by Dr Mark Lopez

-Burial Rites meaning, Burial Rites themes, Burial Rites analysis, Burial Rites notes
+Subject: Burial Rites meaning, Burial Rites themes, Burial Rites analysis, Burial Rites notes

-The purpose of Dr Mark’s Meaning in a Nutshell is to help students and teachers unlock the meaning of texts and films they are assigned to study.
+The purpose of the concise notes of Dr Mark’s The Meaning in a Nutshell is to provide much needed help to students seeking to unlock the meaning of the texts with which they have to deal.
 More elaborate notes are provided in lessons as part of my Melbourne private tutoring business.